cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 Note that as we change the value of `MH`, the PDF gets updated at the same time.

 PDFs can be used to generate Monte Carlo data.
 One of the benefits of `RooFit` is that to do so only uses a single line of code!
 As before, we have to tell `RooFit` which variables to generate in (e.g which are the observables for an experiment).
 In this case, each of our events will be a single value of "mass" $m$.
-The arguments for the function are the set of observables, follwed by the number of events,
+The arguments for the function are the set of observables, followed by the number of events,

 === "C++"